What curriculum do you use?

-Teachers prepare the environment of the classroom, document learning, reference documentation and encourage children to find challenging work, help students work through social difficulties, set up provocations or invitations to learn through play, lead circle time, work one on one with students, help students find answers to their questions, and celebrate new knowledge with children.
+Teachers prepare the environment of the classroom, document learning, reference documentation and encourage children to find challenging work, help students work through social difficulties, set up provocations or invitations to learn through play, lead literature time, work one on one with students, help students find answers to their questions, and celebrate new knowledge with children.

 Do you offer enrollment for special needs children?

 Yes, we have limited openings for special needs children.
-Our teachers have experience with the following special needs: autism spectrum disorders, sensory processing disorders, Down's Syndrome, and developmental delays.
+Our teachers have experience with the following special needs: autism spectrum disorders, sensory processing disorders, Down's Syndrome, medical needs, and developmental delays.
 Our lead teacher, Kellista Keaton, also has knowledge of ASL.
 If your child has another special need please contact us for more information about our special need openings.

 What about food allergies?